-As a part-time motor trader, you will be operating for less hours than a full-time trader and can therefore benefit from cheaper cover as a result.
+As a part-time motor trader, you will be operating for less hours than a full-time trader and you therefore may be able to benefit from cheaper cover.
 It is important to note that you will be required to provide proof of other employment or retirement to demonstrate that you are only operating on part-time basis.

 What type of cover is needed for a part-time motor trader?

 Regardless of whether you operate as a car valeter, a mechanic or a vehicle seller, there are two main types of motor trade insurance, namely road risks cover and combined cover.
 As you work on a part-time basis, it is likely that you operate your motor trade company from home where a road risk policy is generally sufficient.
 That said, your part-time status does not mean that road risks cover is the correct policy for you as you may also want to include cover for a business premises, vehicle stock, tools and more and in this case a combined motor trade policy would be more suitable.

 As well as this, you will also need to decide on what level of road risks insurance you will need.
 The three levels are the same however as a standard car insurance policy, namely third party only, third party, fire and theft and fully comprehensive, so you should be familiar with these.